Singapore to Hong Kong

 Hosting various, exciting exhibitions, the Arts Café will showcase painting and sculptures from a broad range of talent.

-Nestled cosily on deck 8 is the all-new Arts Café.
+The all-new Arts Café is nestled cozily on deck 8.
 Hosting varied and exciting exhibitions, the Arts Café will showcase paintings and sculptures from a broad range of talent.
 The distinctive design of the venue is a relaxing getaway and offers daytime cuisine in the form of a café and deli-bar.
-But come early evening, the venue turns into a lively, evening cocktail lounge meaning you can retreat to one of the comfortable chairs, grab a drink and relax as you absorb the incredible view and watch the world float by.
-Whether you prefer the gentle sea breeze of the terrace or the sophistication of the inside, a superlative experience is always assured.
+But come early evening, the venue turns into a lively, evening cocktail lounge, meaning you can retreat to one of the comfortable chairs, grab a drink, and relax as you absorb the incredible view and watch the world float by.
+Whether you prefer the gentle sea breeze on the terrace or the sophistication inside, a superlative experience is always assured.

 Panorama Lounge

-From early morning to late at night, the Panorama lounge offers everything you could wish for.
-A peaceful retreat that is the perfect place to break away to, a social place to meet and greet old friends, or an evening venue to partake in a cocktail as you sit back and watch the world go by.
-Sink into the plush seats and come evening, enjoy listening to the gentle sounds of a pianist, or the invigorating beats of our in-house DJ.
+From early morning to late at night, the Panorama Lounge offers everything you could wish for.
+A peaceful retreat that is the perfect place to take a break, a social place to meet and greet old friends, or an evening venue to partake in a cocktail as you sit back and watch the world go by.
+Sink into the plush seats, and come evening, enjoy listening to the gentle sounds of a pianist or the invigorating beats of our in-house DJ.

 Boutique